 Robert Quinney is Organist of New College, Oxford.
 In addition to the daily direction of New College’s world-famous choir, his work comprises teaching, lecturing, and examining, as a Tutorial Fellow of the college and an Associate Professor at the University Faculty of Music.
 He also maintains a parallel career as a solo organist, and he is a prolific recording artist: his discs of organ music by J.S.
-Bach, Elgar, Dupré, Wagner and Brahms – and several CDs with the Choir of Westminster Abbey and The Sixteen – have been widely acclaimed.
-A noted Bach specialist, in February 2017 Robert Quinney performs Bach’s major organ works at London’s South Bank.
+Bach, Elgar, Dupré, Wagner and Brahms – and several CDs with the Choir of Westminster Abbey and The Sixteen – are widely acclaimed.
+A noted Bach specialist, in February 2017 Robert Quinney performed Bach’s major organ works at London’s South Bank.

 Robert Quinney read music at King’s College, Cambridge, where he was Organ Scholar.
 After four years as Assistant Master of Music at Westminster Cathedral, he became Sub-Organist of Westminster Abbey in 2004.
 While at the Abbey he performed on concert tours to the United States, Australia and Russia, at several televised services – including the Marriage of the Duke and Duchess of Cambridge – and on the BBC TV documentary Westminster Abbey.
 In April 2013 he moved to Peterborough Cathedral, where he was Director of Music for sixteen months.
 Between 2009 and 2014 he was Director of Oundle for Organists, whose residential courses continue to attract young organists from all over the world.